 Singer-songwriter and music producer Phil Maffetone

-Phil often has friends drop by in the studio to help record his music — including John Frusciante (Red Hot Chili Peppers), Brad Wilk (Audioslave/Rage) and solo artist Jonny Polonsky.
+Phil has also recorded his music with the help of such greats as John Frusciante (Red Hot Chili Peppers), Brad Wilk (Audioslave/Rage) and solo artist Jonny Polonsky.

 In His Own Words